wso2/docs-choreo-dev/en/developer-docs/docs/testing/test-graphql-endpoints-via-the-graphql-console.md

     !!! note
         - The **Network Visibilities** of an endpoint are set in the **component.yaml**.
 You can set any combination of **Public**, **Organization**, or **Project**.
         - If you have set the **Network Visibilities** of the endpoint in the **component.yaml** to **Public**, continue with step 7.
         - If you have set the **Network Visibilities** of the endpoint in the **component.yaml** to **Organization**, the GraphQL endpoint will not be invokable from outside the organization.
-In this instance, for testing purposes, Choreo allows you to generate a temporay test URL that will be active for 15 minutes.
+In this instance, for testing purposes, {{ product_name }} allows you to generate a temporay test URL that will be active for 15 minutes.
 Execute step 6 to generate the temporary URL.

 6. If the **Network Visibilities** of the endpoint contains **Organization**, click on **Generate URL** to generate a temporary test URL that will be active for 15 minutes.
 Else, skip this step.